 Some chemicals can mimic the effects of hormones in animals and cause adverse physiologic effects, such as changes to the reproductive system or to the growth and development of an organism.
-These chemicals are called endocrine disrupting compounds, or EDCs.
-EDCs do not usually exhibit acute toxicity at the levels normally found in the environment, but instead can alter the normal functioning and growth of the exposed organism at very low concentrations.
+These chemicals are called "endocrine active" compounds (EACs).
+These compounds do not usually exhibit acute toxicity at the levels normally found in the environment, but instead can alter the normal functioning and growth of the exposed organism at very low concentrations.

 - Pharmaceuticals and Endocrine Active Chemicals in Minnesota Lakes

 - Pharmaceuticals and Personal Care Products in Minnesota’s Rivers and Streams - 2010

 - Statewide Endocrine Disrupting Compound Monitoring Study, 2007-2008

 - Wastewater Treatment Plant Study, 2009-2011: June 1, 2010 Data Report and Summary